civicrm/civicrm-user-guide/docs/civic-engagement/everyday-tasks.md

     an activity such as **Meeting**.
 2. Fill out the information about the activity, then enter the **Engagement Index**.
-To find out how to create options for the Engagement Index, see the section called Campaign.
+To find out how to create options for the Engagement Index, see the [Campaign](/campaign/what-is-civicampaign.md) section of this book.

 ![Screenshot of an activity of type meeting.
 The engagement list is a dropdown list with numbers.](../img/engagement_index.jpg)